duffian/Red-Team-vs-Blue-Team-Project---Pen-Testing-and-SoC-Analysis/README.md

 # RedTeam_vs_BlueTeam
-The objective in this project is to work on a Red Team and Blue Team playing the role of a pentester and SOC analyst.
+The objective in this project is to work as a Red Team pentester and Blue Team SOC analyst.

 The Red Team will attack a vulnerable VM in its environment and ultimately gain root access to the machine.
 The Blue Team will use Kibana to review logs and extract hard data and visualizations for a report.
 Then, we will interpret log data and suggest mitigation measures for each exploit.